 Honestly, what would probably make our dads happiest would be telling them that we got our oil changed or that we scored a really good deal on something.
 We can do that anytime, though.
-Instead, let’s check out five ways to make this Father’s Day one to remember, with a few dad jokes thrown in as well.
+Instead, let’s check out five ways to make this Father’s Day one to remember, with a few dad jokes thrown in for good measure.

 1. Add in a Bit of History